breakthatbass/OStep/chap29/README.md

 For all the questions below on timing and plotting the times I used a **2.7 GHz Dual-Core Intel Core i5** processor with **macOS 11.1** (Big Sur).

-1. `gettimeofday()` works for me.
+1. We'll start by redoing the measurements within this chapter.
+Use the call `gettimeofday()` to measure time within your program.
+How accurate is this timer?
+What is the smallest interval it can measure?
+Gain confidence in its workings, as we will need it in all subsequent questions.
+You can also look into other timers, such as the cycle counter available on `x86` via the `rdtsc` instruction.

+    `gettimeofday()` is accurate enough for me.
+All that's important here is that there is a way measure each program and then use those measurements to compare other measurements.

 2. Now, build a simple concurrent counter and measure how long it takes to increment the counter many times as the number of threads increases.
 How many CPUs are available on the system you are using?
 Does this number impact your measurements at all?

-    `$ sysctl hw.physicalcpu` returns 2 CPUs, however, `sysconf(_SC_NPROCESSORS_ONLN)` returns 4.
+    The `sysctl hw.physicalcpu` command returns 2 CPUs, however, the `sysconf(_SC_NPROCESSORS_ONLN)` C function returns 4.
 I imagine I have two physical cores and 4 virtualized cores.
 I am sure this number impacts my measurements but I don't have another system to test it on.

+    **Counter**
     ```
     threads: 1
     count: 1000000